OlaKarlsson/for_the_greater_good/README.md

 ====================

 A resource for listing things where we developers can use our coding skills for the greater good!
+If you have any ideas on organisations or things to add to the list, get hold of me over at [http://www.olakarlsson.com](olakarlsson.com) or create a pull request :)

 ##Contribute code